markohautala/django-auth-crud-app/README.md

 - Bug#7: Comment: Problem was that when a new user was created, then that user had access to the whole database and all the tasks.
 This resulted in scenarios where User A could view, edit and delete tasks assigned to both User A and User B.
 To resolve this, we implemented a solution using the " get_context_data " method to enforce data access controls.
 Specifically, we modified the data retrieval logic to restrict the returned tasks to those associated with the authenticated user only.
 By implementing this approach, we ensure that users can only interact with tasks that belong to them, enhancing data privacy and access control within the application.

+- Bug#8: Application error in Heroku: This error took alot of time to resolve and the error message i got from Heroku was "ModuleNotFoundError".
+Heroku could not locate "todo_app.wsgi" and after two days of debugging and testing out different solutions, the problem was successfully solved and the main problem was that there was one too many folders nested in other folders - this made that my wsgi-file could not be found by heroku - even though the right file was there.
+When I removed the top folder, and renamed it, and re-deployed the project in Heroku, it worked perfectly.

 #### Unsolved bugs

 #### Validator testing